Gageperrin/it-notes/it-topics/cism.md

 # CISM

 These are my manually compiled notes for the CISM exam.
+Due to the level of overlap with CISSP, I ended up opting not to include information in this page that was not already included in my CISSP notes.

 Sources include:
 * Chapple, Mike. *Certified Information Security Manager Study Guide*.
 Wiley and Sons, 2022.